CAcertOrg/cacert-infradocs/docs/systems/monitor.rst

 Risk assessments on critical packages
 -------------------------------------

-Icinga and the classic frontend are a bit aged but have a good security track record.
+Icinga 2 and Icingaweb 2 are well maintained community projects with a good security track record.

 Apache httpd has a good reputation and is a low risk package.

-NRPE is flawed and should be replaced.
-The risk is somewhat mitigated by firewalling on :doc:`the infrastructure host <infra02>`.

 The system uses third party packages with a good security track record and regular updates.
 The attack surface is small due to the tightly restricted